-The logic scheme SS:1a is designed for selective incomer arc protection.
-It can be used for substations with one or more incomers.
+The logic scheme SS:1a is designed for selective incoming feeder arc protection.
+It can be used for substations with one or more incoming feeders.
 This logic scheme is a modified version of SS:2a.
-The only difference is that the arc quenching device control (AQD) activation also allows external current signal.
+The only difference is that arc quenching device control (AQD) activation allows any overcurrent signal (I>, lo> or BI1).